KhronosGroup/SPIRV-Guide/chapters/image_accceses.md

 SPIR-V has various [Image Instructions](https://registry.khronos.org/SPIR-V/specs/unified1/SPIRV.html#_image_instructions) that interact with `OpTypeImage`.
 This chapter aims to give some extra context around these instructions.

-> There is an [example.frag](./examples/image_accesses/example.frag) (and [example.spv](./examples/image_accesses/example.spv)) GLSL shader that has an example of various ways images can be accessed in SPIR-V.
+> There is an [example.frag](./examples/image_accesses/example.frag) (and [example.spv](./examples/image_accesses/example.spv)) GLSL shader that has an example of various ways images can be accessed in SPIR-V. [Online Compiler Explorer version](https://godbolt.org/z/d3shn8675)

 # Coordinate Systems

 It is important to know there are 3 texel coordinate systems used for images:

-- Normalized (floats)
+- Normalized (float values from [0, 1])
-- Unnormalized (floats)
+- Unnormalized (float value from [0, image size in each dimension])
 - Integers

 The SPIR-V spec documents which instructions are allowed to use which coordinate system.
 The [Vulkan Spec Texel Coordinate Systems Chapter](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#textures-texel-coordinate-systems) is a good resource to learn more about this.

-When using a `vec4` (4 wide vector) as a coordinate, the API spec defines which each vector element points to.
+When using a `vec4` (4 wide vector) as a coordinate, the API spec defines what each vector element represents.
 As an example, in Vulkan, when using Unnormalized coordinates, the `vec4.z` element is the value of the `array layer`.

 # Images as Handles